averyhiebert/SerumRun/godot_project/story/plan.md

 # Roadmap

 ## Must have
-- Party member stats page
 - Consistent styling for GUI

 ## Nice:
-- map?
+- change party member names?
 - better win/lose screens (at least make text shake or something)
     - death messages can also shake?
-- change party member names?
-- Slightly better starting loadout selection?
+- map?
+As a streeeetch goal?
 - polish!
     - clear up "you" vs. party members confusion?
     - consistency regarding whether options have . or not